Skip to main content

 Dialogue & Text

-This section allows you to change the text rendering mode, the select the default fonts as well as the default Dialogue Cursor tileset and Dialogue Frame tileset.
+This section allows you to change the text mode, the default font as well as the default Dialogue Cursor tileset and Dialogue Frame tileset.

 Collisions